christoschr97/streamlit_ollama_chat_app/README.md

 ## Acknowledgments

 - [Ollama](https://ollama.com/) for providing the local model serving capability.
-- [Streamlit](https://streamlit.io/) for making it easy to build interactive web applications in
+- [Streamlit](https://streamlit.io/) for making it easy to build interactive web applications in Python